 For example, I teach 9th grade, and yet some of my students can only read at elementary levels.
-While I encourage them to read choice books that they find enjoyable, I also require them to experience the same opportunity that I give my on-level and advanced readers: the chance to read the level of texts that 9th graders across the nation are reading.
+While I require them to read choice books that they find enjoyable, I also require them to experience the same opportunity I give my on-level and advanced readers: the chance to read the level of texts that 9th graders across the nation are reading.
 Even though we are from a small, working-class town, my students are motivated by having much expected of them (much of this is due to my intensive focus on character strengths; see below).

-the upcoming Part 2 for more on providing opportunities for reading complex texts and how to get students reading them, even when they can’t pick; meanwhile, check out “What’s the Big Deal about Text Complexity” and/or leave a comment at the end of this post if there’s something you’d like me to address!)
+Part 2 for more on providing opportunities for reading complex texts and how to get students reading them, even when they can’t pick ‘em.)

 2. Teach the whole class how to closely read grade-level complex texts

 Obviously, it would be pretty jacked up if I were to give Johnny “I-read-at-a-fifth-grade-level” Johnson a copy of Things Fall Apart or an article from The Week and tell him, “Yo, read this,” only to then go to my desk, put up my feet, and sip my coffee.